 - Dark rings

 - Deterioration like peeling, bubbling, or cracking of the paint or wallpaper

 Moreover, if the walls are bowed, bulging, or warped, they most likely contain moisture.
 Another clue is if the surface of the walls feels wet or damp.

 First of all, if the wall is rotting, it likely has mold underneath it.
 In less severe cases, mold might not be that noticeable.
 Inspect the walls and check for mold on walls behind furniture and along baseboards.

 Mold can have different colors and textures, so be sure to recognize them.
 Mold can be black, green, gray, white, or brown.
 Mold can even appear orange, pink, or purple when it grows behind vinyl wallpaper.
 Black mold is typically the most dangerous type of mold.

 Another sign of visible mold is the discoloration of walls, even if it has been painted over.
 If the water damage inside the walls persists, mold will show signs on the surface.

-If you don’t see signs of mold but you can smell it, it may be hidden in your walls.
+If you don’t see signs of mold, but you can smell it, it may be hidden in your walls.
 A musty smell indicates that mold is growing in your home.
 The smell of mold feels earthy, like rotting leaves or decaying wood in a dense, damp forest.

 If you think there’s mold in your walls, get on your hands and knees and smell the electrical outlets.
 This might sound silly, but it may help you sense mold if it’s growing within walls.
 Outlets have better access to the area behind the walls.
 Thus, smelling them can help identify the mold problem.

 Call PuroClean for Professional Mold Removal